scvin2/POG-Estimator_V1/README.md

 # POG-Estimator_V1
-This repository contains a deep learning framework for estimating point of gaze on a public display screen by utilizing a RGBD camera.
+This repository contains a deep learning framework for estimating the point of gaze on a public display screen by utilizing a RGBD camera.
 In this version of the project only Azure Kinect sensor is supported.